 Calculating Daily GPP

 Once values for A and p have been obtained from the fitting, GPP can be most simply obtained by returning to the original Excel spreadsheet and creating an extra column alongside the PAR column.
-The PAR is then converted to ‘instantaneous’ GPP by using the formula from Equation 2: i.e. GPP = AIp.
-All of these individual ‘instantaneous’ GPP values are summed over the daylight period and then multiplied by the data sampling interval (e.g. 300 s).
+The PAR is then converted to ‘instantaneous’ GPP by using the formula from Equation 2: i.e. GPP = AIp (where A and P are obtained from the final optimised run in ModelMaker, leaving the units as found in the ModelMaker output).
+All of these individual ‘instantaneous’ GPP values are summed over the daylight period (this really equates to the whole analysis period, given that non daylight hours are dark and thus have a PAR of zero??
+Yes??)and then multiplied by the data sampling interval in seconds (e.g. 300 s).
 This will give the total GPP in the day.
 An example spreadsheet is available from me upon request.

 Possible Problems: